mark-watson/Racket-AI-book/manuscript/preface.md

 This book uses two of the examples in my Java AI book that is also available for purchase at [Leanpub.com](https://leanpub.com/javaai) and as a free download from my personal web site.
 I replicate these two bits of Java code in the GitHub repository for this book:

+TBD: fix the link after examples are a public repo:

 [https://github.com/mark-watson/Clojure-AI-Book-Code](https://github.com/mark-watson/Clojure-AI-Book-Code)

 Git pull requests with code improvements will be appreciated by me and the readers of this book.